Advanced assessment of Beam Induced Background at a Muon Collider

-In this work, we present BIB results computed with FLUKA for the 1.5~TeV CM energy machine configuration, assembled with the LB.
-This case has a two-fold motivation: firstly, this IR configuration is one of the best optimized; secondly, a BIB sample generated with MARS15 Monte Carlo is available, giving thus the opportunity to use it as reference for benchmarking.
+In this work, the 1.5~TeV CM energy machine configuration is used as a case study to validate these tools since an existing IR configuration optimized by MAP along with a BIB sample generated with MARS15 are available for quantitative comparison.